imeleges/YPDS_Projects/README.md

 ## "Choosing a region for the development of new oil fields"

 ### Task
-Decide in which region to extract oil.
-Build a machine learning model that will help determine the region where mining will bring the most profit with the least risk of loss
+Selecting the most profitable regions for oil extraction.
+Building a machine learning model helping determine the area where drilling will bring the most profit with the least risk of loss.

 ### Description
-Для нефтедобывающей компании необходимо решить, где бурить новую скважину.
-Собраны характеристики пробы нефти для скважин: качество нефти и объём её запасов по трем регионам. Характеристики для каждой скважины в регионе уже известны.

-Необходимо построить модель машинного обучения для предсказания объёма запасов в новых скважинах.
-Определить регионы с максимальной суммарной прибылью отобранных скважин.
-Построенную модель использоваться для определения региона, где добыча принесёт наибольшую прибыль.

-Результаты исследования проанализировать техникой `Bootstrap` на возможную прибыль и риски
+An oil company needs to make decion on developing the next well location.
+The existing data is oil samples' characteristics for varoius wells.
+Data contains oil quality parametres and oil reserves information in three regions.
+Characteristics of each well in the region are already known.

+A machine learning model forecasts oil reserves in new wells.
+The model assists in picking the region with most profitable set of wells to be drilled.

+Part of the research is potential profit and risk assessment using `Bootstrap` methodology.

 **Trends**
 [![Data Scientist](https://img.shields.io/static/v1?label=trend&message=Data%20Scientist&color=706fd3)](#)